lorena-santi/portfolio/projects/global access/reports/DASHBOARD.md

 ## 🌐 Project Overview

 **Description:**
-Implementation of an access simulator using the IPGeolocation API to gather data such as IP address, geolocation, and access timestamp.
-The project allows real-time or historical analysis of user behavior, regional traffic distribution, and access trends through an interactive dashboard.
+This project implements an access simulator.
+The collected data is structured and visualized to enable real-time and historical analysis of access distribution by country and city, traffic behavior over time and geographic usage trends.
+The solution offers valuable insights for monitoring user behavior, security auditing and global traffic patterns.

 ## 📈 Dashboard Link